-The industry widely uses flexible elastomeric foams (FEF’s) for thermal and acoustic insulation in air-conditioning and heating installations.
-Such materials are more or less solely based upon two different rubbers:
+The industry widely uses flexible elastomeric foams (FEFs) for thermal and acoustic insulation in air-conditioning and heating installations.
+Such materials are more or less solely based on two different rubbers:

-PVC resins are blended with NBR to provide increased resistance to ozone and abrasion.
+PVC resins are blended with NBR to increase ozone and abrasion resistance.
 Also, PVC has the effect of increasing the level of fire retardancy, and you can further improve this by the addition of flame retardant fillers.